aappddeevv/scalajs-reaction-app.g8/README.md

 ## scalajs-reaction

 This is a ReasonReact derived API to React.
+It is entirely based on react hooks.

 The main project is located at [github](https://github.com/aappddeevv/scalajs-reaction).